acidb/mobiscroll-docs/docs/angular/_auto-generated/eventcalendar/options.md

 The timeline view can render multiple levels of hierarchy groups.
 Levels can be added with the help of the `children` property.

-The resource object supports the following properties:
+The [`MbscResource`](#type-MbscResource) type has the following properties:
-- `background`: *string* - Background color of the resource row or column.
+ - `background`: *string* - Specifies the background color of the resource row or column.
-- `children`: *Array&lt;MbscResource&gt;* - Children resources.
+ - `children`: *Array&lt;[MbscResource](#type-MbscResource)&gt;* - Child resources.
-- `collapsed`: *boolean* - The displayed state of the children resources.
+ - `collapsed`: *boolean* - Specifies the displayed state of the child resource group.
-- `cssClass`: *string* - Css class for the resource row or column.
-- `id`: Number, *string* - The id of the resource.
-- `name`: *string* - The name of the resource.
-- `color`: *string* - The color sets the default color for the events of the resource.
+ - `color`: *string* - Specifies the default event color of the resource.
 If an event has an explicit color set, the resource color will be overridden.
 If the color is not set, the events of the resource will inherit the default calendar color.
+ - `cssClass`: *string* - Specifies a css class for the resource row or column.
-- `eventCreation`: *boolean* - Disable event creation on specific resources by setting it to `false`.
-It&#039;s `true` by default.
+ - `eventCreation`: *boolean* - Disables event creation on specific resources by setting it to false.
+Defaults to true.
-- `eventDragBetweenResources`: *boolean* - Specifies whether the events in the specified resource are movable across resources.
+ - `eventDragBetweenResources`: *boolean* - Specifies whether the events in this resource are movable across resources.
 It applies for scheduler and timeline views.
 Has precedence over the [dragBetweenResources](#opt-dragBetweenResources) option.
+ - `eventDragBetweenSlots`: *boolean* - Specifies whether the events in this slot are movable across slots.
+Has precedence over the [dragBetweenSlots](#opt-dragBetweenSlots) option.
-- `eventDragInTime`: *boolean* - Specifies whether the events in the specified resource are movable in time.
+ - `eventDragInTime`: *boolean* - Specifies whether the events in this resource are movable in time.
 Has precedence over the [dragInTime](#opt-dragInTime) option.
- - `eventOverlap`: *boolean* - Specifies whether any overlap is allowed for the events in the specified resource.
+ - `eventOverlap`: *boolean* - Specifies whether the events in this resource can be overlapped.
 Has precedence over the [eventOverlap](#opt-eventOverlap) option.
-- `eventResize`: *boolean* - Specifies whether the events in the specified resource are resizable.
+ - `eventResize`: *boolean* - Specifies whether the events in this resource are resizable.
 Has precedence over the [dragToResize](#opt-dragToResize) option.
  - `fixed`: *boolean* - Specifies whether the resource is fixed to the top.
 It applies for timeline view if `resolutionVertical` in [view](#opt-view) option is not given, or it&#039;s value is set to `none`.
-Consider that the fixed resources always have to be the first elements of the array in a sequence (no non-fixed resources inserted in between) so that the drag&amp;drop and event creation functionalities to work properly.
+Consider that the fixed resources always have to be the first elements of the array in a sequence (no non-fixed resources inserted in between) so that the dra &amp; rop and event creation functionalities to work properly.
+ - `id`: *string &#124; number* - The id of the resource.
+ - `name`: *string* - Specifies the name of the resource.

 ```js
 resources: [